-The range is usually open to members of the public on Saturday afternoons (14:00 to 16:00 hours) and Sunday mornings (10:00 to 13:00 hours).
+The range is usually open on Saturday afternoons (14:00 to 16:00 hours) and Sunday mornings (10:00 to 13:00 hours).
 New shooters should arrive by 14.00 on Saturday and 10:00 on Sundays to be certain that they can take part in the safety briefing.
 There are occasions when the range will be closed to the public due to club competitions or other events, so you should always check the Upcoming Range Closures list before setting off.

 What do I need to bring with me?

 For the first time shooter, there isn’t really much that you need.
 It would be helpful if you could complete the Provisional Membership Application in advance as this will save some time at the club.
 If you are under the age of 18, and will not be accompanied by your parent or guardian, you will need to complete the form and have it signed by your parent/guardian in advance.
 This is a legal requirement.

 If you are a tea or coffee drinker, you may want to bring some change for refreshments.

 Some people that wear spectacles (especially for reading) may find that using these for shooting will improve their ability to develop a good sight picture – and hence their accuracy – so bring them along.